anonympapers/textual_features_importance/README.md

 pip install -r requirements.txt
 ```

-___NOTE: IT IS RECOMENDED TO JUST USE FILES WITH EXTRACTED FEATURES & LABELS OF CLASSES THUS OBE CAN SKIP FOLLOWING PART___
+___NOTE: IT IS RECOMENDED TO JUST USE FILES WITH EXTRACTED FEATURES & LABELS OF CLASSES THUS ONE CAN SKIP FOLLOWING PART___

 If you want to re-extract features you can go to repository __./preprocess/__ and execute code below.
 To do so make sure that you have directory __.data/name_of_dataset/transcripts/__ containing transcripts of public speech you want to analyse: